Pharo-XP-Tools/OCDbgAnalysis/README.md

 # OCDbgAnalysis
 Tools to help with logs analysis

-In an new Pharo9.0 64 bit image, do this:
+To install everything from scratch, in an new Pharo9.0 64 bit image do this:

 ```Smalltalk
 Metacello new